-THE LATIN AMERICAN STUDIES OPTION addresses the need for student preparation in the areas of Latin American, bi-cultural studies with prospective applications in the fields of education, diplomacy, business, cross-cultural studies and health care.
+THE LATIN AMERICAN STUDIES OPTION (AA degree) addresses the need for student preparation in the areas of Latin American, bi-cultural studies with prospective applications in the fields of education, diplomacy, business, cross-cultural studies and health care.

 THE MEDIA STUDIES OPTION (AA degree) offers a curriculum which meets the growing demand for preparation in the expanding field of communications media (including film, television, video and other forms of electronic media).
 It provides a structure for guiding Liberal Arts students toward career and professional goals early in their academic careers.
 The curriculum is designed to prepare students for transfer to baccalaureate programs in film, television and other communications technologies.
 Internships take advantage of LaGuardia's New York City location to provide students with experience in professional settings in this diverse and expanding field.
+Liberal Arts and Sciences majors have advisors to help with the planning of their programs.
+Planning course sequences will allow students to take full advantage of existing articulation agreements.